jesscss/jess/examples/README.md

 2. Could be JS modules, like CSS modules.
 3. Could be completely dynamic when it needed to be, like CSS-in-JS, or Less in the browser.

-Instead of having a whole programming language just for your stylesheet, like the Sass language, why not use a programming language we're already using for everything else, that's designed to compile quickly and efficiently?
-Why not just use JavaScript?
+Instead of having a whole programming language just for your stylesheet, like Sass, why not just use JavaScript where you need it?

 Instead of putting CSS in your JavaScript, why not put JavaScript in your CSS?